Achievable logoAchievable logo

 1,000 mm 1,000 m

-Let’s go through some steps:
+Let’s go through the steps:

-3. Write 1 of the 2nd unit in the top of the 2nd column
+3. Write 1 of the 2nd unit in the top of the 2nd column.

-4. Repeat these steps with another column if you need to keep converting to a larger unit
+4. Repeat these steps with another column if you need to keep converting to a larger unit.

-5. When we have everything written out,
+5. When you have everything written out,

-1. Multiply everything on the top together
+1. Multiply everything on the top together.

-2. Multiply everything on the bottom together
+2. Multiply everything on the bottom together.

 Converting with units of area